eubinecto/cs231n-assignments/assignment1/knn/readme.md

 ---|
 ![](.readme_images/69d29e89.png)|

 Notice the structured patterns in the distance matrix, where some rows or columns are visible brighter.
  (Note that with the default color scheme black indicates low distances while white indicates high distances.)

 - What in the data is the cause behind the distinctly bright rows?

+> Some images in the test set that have higher RGB values than most of the images in the training set
+> is the cause of the distinctively bright rows. -> implications? novel test data?

 - What causes the columns?

-$\color{blue}{\textit Your Answer:}$ *fill this in.*
+> Vice versa; Some images in the training\ set that have higher RGB values than most of the images in the test set
+> is the cause of the distinctively bright rows. -> implications??

 ## **Inline Question 2**